*This post may contain affiliate links. Please read the full disclosure here.

 If yes, then you have what it takes to become an online proofreader with an income potential between $36k-$60k a year.

-Because there is an increase in online content and marketing = more work for proofreaders.
+Online proofreading jobs are in demand, because there is an increase in online content and marketing, which means more job opportunities for proofreaders.

 What is Proofreading?